runningforlife/AndroidExamples/README.md

 # CodeTemplates

-This is for saving some practical code fragments.
+This is for Android application examples.

+# Todo

+1. Animation